oviney/automation-toolbox/readme.md

 ## Docker Commands
 Remembering and finding Docker commands can be pretty frustrating in the beginning, so [here’s](https://medium.com/statuscode/dockercheatsheet-9730ce03630d) a list of them!

+## Docker Commands I use often

+When you use docker run to start a container, it actually creates a new container based on the image you have specified.

+Note that you can restart an existing container after it exited and your changes are still there.

+`docker images # get the name of the image you want to work with` `docker start <image id> # restart it in the background` `docker attach <image id> # reattach the terminal & stdin`

+This way you avoid using `docker commit` command to save the state of a running container.
+That said, here are some examples of using `docker commit`.

+## Docker commit Command

+a) create container from ubuntu image and run a bash terminal.

+   `$ docker run -i -t ubuntu:14.04 /bin/bash`

+b) Inside the terminal install curl

+   `# apt-get update`
+   `# apt-get install curl`

+c) Exit the container terminal

+   `# exit`

+d) Take a note of your container id by executing following command :

+   `$ docker ps -a`

+e) save container as new image

+   `$ docker commit <container_id> new_image_name:tag_name(optional)`

+f) verify that you can see your new image with curl installed.

+   `$ docker images `

+   `$ docker run -it new_image_name:tag_name bash
+      # which curl
+        /usr/bin/curl`

 ## Docker
 Grab it [here](https://hub.docker.com/editions/community/docker-ce-desktop-windows)